|Versa lace in different yarn weights: super bulky, worsted, fingering, lace. All are good!|

 Assiduous is a pattern for both a hat and a scarf.
 The pattern is a six-row repeat, so just a smidgen harder than Juniperus ficus.
 The pattern also contains directions for a hat worked from the brim towards the crown.
 This gives you a chance to learn the technique (and the cast-on) both back and forth and in the round.
 And because I wanted to play, I even added an option for beads.

 Za-Zing was a mystery knit-along for Georgia FiberFest 2016.
 It uses the same basic reversible lace skills, but it also has some shaping.
 It also includes how to work a purl ridge reversibly.

 Mach Wave is a center-out möbius cowl using feather and fan lace pattern worked reversibly.
-If you work this as a plain cylinder, it is a good second project for a reversible lace beginner.
-The cast-on is the skill-building part.
+If you work this as a plain cylinder, it is a good second project for a versa lace beginner.
+The möbius cast-on is the skill-building part.

 Alacrity mitts were designed for The Whole Nine Yarns Christmas in July 2016.
 I specifically planned these to add the skills of working in the round, reversible double increases, and reversible centered double decreases.
 They also incorporate a reversible 5 into 1 decrease at the bottom of the thumb gusset.

 I live in the Atlanta metropolitan area.
-I have taught at shows in Georgia, North Carolina, South Carolina, Tennessee, Maryland, and Ohio.
-I have taught for guilds in Georgia and North Carolina.
+I have taught at shows in Georgia, North Carolina, South Carolina, Tennessee, Maryland, Ohio, Pennsylvania, and Utah.
+I have taught for guilds in Georgia, North Carolina, and South Carolina.
 (My full résumé is here.)
 Because of the fortunate geography of Atlanta, it is easy for me to drive to most of the southeast or fly almost anywhere.

 If you represent a shop and would like to borrow a sample garment: